 t is an orange-red condiment and food colouring that is derived from the seeds of the achiote tree.
 It is mostly used to add colouring, but also sometimes for its flavour.
 In Yucatecan cuisine, it is used to make cochinita pibil.

 Other herbs and spices to consider purchasing are things like cilantro (which is used with practically everything in Mexico), Mexican cumin, cinnamon and cacao.
 They make some of the best Mexico souvenirs for anyone who likes food or cooking.

 Lucha Libre masks

-Lucha Libre masks are Mexican wrestling masks that are designed in bold, vibrant colors and designs.
-You will find them sold in abundance at touristic markets and stores in all parts of the country – from Mexico City to Tulum and beyond.
+Lucha Libre masks are Mexican wrestling masks that are designed in bold, vibrant colours and designs.
+You will find them sold in abundance at touristic markets and stores in all parts of the country.

 One of the best places to buy Talavera in Mexico is Puebla – a city that already has a deeply rooted culture in ceramics.
 You should always be cautious when purchasing pottery as a lot of fakes and imitations do exist.